-Except for this matter as at the date this report, there were no contingent assets or liabilities, other than those exploration commitments set out below.
+At the date this report, there were no contingent assets or liabilities, other than those exploration commitments set out below.
 In order to maintain current rights of tenure to its licences and permits, the company has certain obligations to perform work in accordance with the work programmes, as approved by the relevant statutory body, when the permits are granted.
 These work programs form the capital commitment which may be renegotiated, varied between permits, or reduced due to farm-out, sale, reduction of permit/licence area and/or relinquishment of non-prospective permits.
 Work in excess of the work programs may also be undertaken.